Photography and Filming Policy

 No unauthorised filming or commercial photography is permitted in the museum, for reasons of data protection, copyright and potential health and safety.
 Please contact email@example.com with filming and commercial photography requests.

-The Picture Library facilitates all requests for high-resolution, publication-standard images of National Museums’ collections.
-Please visit the Picture Library or e-mail email@example.com
+Our Picture Library facilitates all requests for high-resolution, publication-standard images of National Museums NI's collections.
+For more information, please visit the Picture Library or e-mail email@example.com